Kamlesh718/the-wild-oasis-management/README.md

 # Hotel Management Website

-This Hotel Management Website is designed for internal use by employees to manage bookings, cabins, prices.
+This Hotel Management Website is my first project that I created while learning React.
+It's designed for internal use by employees to manage bookings, cabins, prices.
 It provides a user-friendly interface built with React, React Query, and Styled Components, with Supabase serving as the backend.

 ## Features